 Zaid and Huda are a Muslim power couple residing in the United States.
 Having visited over 50 countries, they have set their sights on Iran and Oman for 2018.
 On asked why these two countries are at the top of their travel bucket list for 2018 - as they are not as commonly mentioned in most individuals’ bucket lists - this is what they answered:

-‘Both countries are underrated in our opinion, as each of them have so much to offer: rich history that goes back thousands of years, authentic culture, gorgeous palaces, gardens and natural landscapes, spectacular mosques, and of course, wonderful and hospitable people.’
+‘Both countries are underrated in our opinion, as each of them has so much to offer: rich history that goes back thousands of years, authentic culture, gorgeous palaces, gardens, and natural landscapes, spectacular mosques, and of course, wonderful and hospitable people.’

 And boy are they right!

-Iran is home to some fascinating museums and galleries, architectural marvels and even a number of UNESCO World Heritage Sites such as the beautiful Golestan Palace, Susa, Persepolis and the Jameh Mosque of Isfahan.
-From the historic Persian Garden of Eram to the vibrantly coloured Nasir ol Molk Mosque, to bustling bazaars, and the ski slopes of Shemshak, the attractions that Iran offers will leave you in awe and definitely out of time!
+Iran is home to some fascinating museums and galleries, architectural marvels, and even a number of UNESCO World Heritage Sites such as the beautiful Golestan Palace, Susa, Persepolis, and the Jameh Mosque of Isfahan.
+From the historic Persian Garden of Eram to the vibrantly colored Nasir ol Molk Mosque, to bustling bazaars, and the ski slopes of Shemshak, the attractions that Iran offers will leave you in awe and definitely out of time!